SUwonglab/cRegulon/SuppFiles/README.md

-# This is the supplemenatry files of cRegulon paper published in *Genome Biology*.
+# These are the supplemenatry files of cRegulon paper published in *Genome Biology*.